jsom1/jsom1.github.io/_walkthroughs/Driver.md

 <ins>**My thoughts**</ins>

-Original box, long time no windows.
+It had been a long time since my last Windows box, and it felt great to do one again!
+I must say I didn't find it easy at all, and I'm a little bit concerned about the evolution of "easy" boxes on HtB.\\
-Interesting to see that printers can present a security risk if not properly secured or updated.
+Anyways, I learned a lot, in particular regarding SCF and the *PrintNightmare* class of vulnerabilities.
+It was great to see a box about printers, and it's interesting to see that they can present a security risk if not properly secured or updated.

-2nd time I use autorecon, looks great but ton of information - easy to get lost.
-Cracked the hash and used evil-winrm, but probably possible to get a meterpreter shell by using the relay exploit.
+I like using *autorecon* for the initial scan, but it takes a long time to run and I'm not used to it yet.
+The output is huge and I find it easy to get lost.
+I'll probably use a combination of *autorecon* and *nmap* from now on.

 <ins>**Fix the vulnerabilities**</ins>

+Regarding the file upload functionnality, the first and most obvious change to do is to change the default credentials on the firmware update center.
+By doing so, we couldn't upload the SCF payload and therefore wouldn't get in the way we did.
+Also, it could be a good idea to perform checks on the uploaded files (for example on file extensions, and so on).

+For the SCF vulnerability, there are at least 2 possible ways to fix it: by using Kerberos authentication and SMB signing, and/or by disallowing write permissions in file shares for unauthenticated users.

+Finally, privesc could be prevented by patching the vulnerability, or by disabling the print Spooler service momentarily if that can't be done rapidly.
+There's a patch that prevents exploitation by requiring administrator access to install printer driver (for example *nightmare.dll* in our case).
+There is also a new registry key, *RestrictDriverInstallationToAdministrators*, which will block all driver installation by non-administrator users.